 The starting point for this analysis is path logic models, which lay out:

 - Paths through which the interventions work to achieve short, intermediate, and long-term outcomes.
 The paths typically include changing knowledge/awareness, social climate, social exposure, and access and availability

-Evaluative information about the activities and results of the Smoke-Free Ontario Strategy (SFOS) are reported in an Annual Strategy Evaluation Report that:
+Evaluative information about the activities and results of the Smoke-Free Ontario Strategy (SFOS) are reported in an Annual Smoke-Free Ontario Strategy Monitoring Report that:

 - Describes Strategy infrastructure and interventions (policies, programs and social marketing)

 - Analyzes population-level changes